 Parreno’s speech bubbles

 Speech Bubbles, created in 1997, consists of massive cartoonish 3D speech bubbles that had been trapped against the ceiling of the gallery.
-Unmarked and floating in the gallery space, the speech bubbles have been filled with helium to make them weightless and also enable them to congregate and drift in one area.
+Unmarked and floating in the gallery space, the speech bubbles have been filled with helium to make them weightless and enable them to congregate and drift in one area.

-Parreno designed his Speech Bubbles to hover on the ceiling of the space that they occupied creating a massive cloud with the intention of paying less attention to the architecture and more attention to the story.
+Parreno designed his Speech Bubbles to hover on the ceiling of the space that they occupied, creating a massive cloud with the intention of paying less attention to the architecture and more attention to the story.
 This philosophy and line of thought are completely in line with Parenno’s legacy of transforming gallery and museum spaces.

-Additionally, the cloud that is created by the speech bubbles helps to change the nature of the space in which they are contained.
+Additionally, the cloud created by the speech bubbles helps to change the nature of the space in which they are contained.
 By including them in the gallery, Parenno automatically creates a high-tech environment that is almost futuristic, managing to successfully link the present with the future.